-Prior to the 1850s, Cache Creek was likely a riparian forest composed of willows and oaks, covering a broad floodplain.
-Many of the trees were eliminated in the early part of this century, largely as the result of cattle grazing, timber harvesting, field clearing for agriculture, and water diversion.
-As a result, only 200 acres of riparian forest remain and those are threatened by a number of factors, including: the narrow stream channel, lack of surface water, lowered groundwater levels, and in-stream mining.
+remain and those are threatened by a number of factors, including: the narrow stream channel, lack of surface water, and lowered groundwater levels, and in stream mining.
 The narrow width of the channel increases the velocity of the streamflow, making it difficult for young plants to keep from being washed away.
 The diversion of surface water often occurs during the growing season for riparian vegetation and removes the primary source of water in losing reaches of the creek.
 Lowered groundwater levels leave tap roots withered, while in-stream mining directly removes the vegetation in order to remove the gravel underneath.
 In addition, the invasion of aggressive non-native species, such as the giant reed and tamarisk, has inhibited the recovery of diverse native habitat.

+The most extensive riparian forests are presently found in the Dunnigan Hills reach, in which large patches of gallery forests comprised of cottonwoods, willows, oaks, black walnuts, buckeyes, and other species of trees and shrubs can be found.
+Bands of dense willow/mulefat scrub line the channel, interspersed with patches of herbaceous wetland vegetation.
+Large patches of riparian forest are also found in the Capay, Guesisosi, and Hoppin reaches.
+Herbaceous vegetation has increased significantly along the channel banks in the Dunnigan Hills and Hoppin reaches, primary in the form of dense stands of cattails and tules.
 The most extensive riparian habitat is located at the western end of the planning area, upstream of Road 85, between the community of Capay and the Capay Dam.
 This reach still contains large areas of oak woodlands and mixed forest, as well as long stands of willow scrub.
 A lesser, though still significant concentration of riparian habitat is located between Interstate 505 and Road 94B.
 This reach is characterized by small areas of alternating willow thickets and riparian forest, in close proximity to the creek.
-Much of the remaining off-channel riparian habitat consists of scattered segments of "orphaned" forest, small clusters of oak trees left by agriculture, and willow scrub growing along the canals and ditches that run through the area.
+Much of the remaining off-channel riparian habitat consists of scattered segments of "orphaned" forestisolated forest patches, small clusters stands of oak trees left by agriculture in agricultural fields and rangelands, and willow scrub with some taller trees growing along the canals and ditches that run through the area.
+Notably, substantial recovery of woody vegetation has occurred in historically-mined areas, including off-channel sites, within the Guesisosi and Dunnigan Hills reaches, and to a lesser extent within the Hungry Hollow and Madison reaches.